sfoster-prodigy/Zero-Trust-Maturity/Docs/01-discovery/02-devices-and-workstations-assessment.md

         - Strategic enforcement of security measures, incorporating exhaustive conditional access rules and compliance mandates, safeguarding corporate data accessed via Windows devices to the utmost degree permissible through configuration.

 - **Relevance to NIST SP 800-53 Revision 5:**
-    -
+    - CM-2 Baseline Configuration: Implementing recommended security settings supports the establishment of secure baseline configurations for devices, ensuring they are configured in accordance with organizational security requirements.
+    - CM-6 Configuration Settings: The application of security best practices and settings aligns with the control's requirements for managing the security configuration of information systems, promoting effective security and risk management.
+    - CM-7 Least Functionality: Applying recommended security settings contributes to enforcing the principle of least functionality, disabling unnecessary software, services, and features to minimize potential attack vectors.
+    - SC-28 Protection of Information at Rest: Ensuring devices are configured with recommended security settings enhances the protection of corporate data stored on these devices, including the use of encryption and access controls.

 - **Products covered:**
+    - Microsoft Intune
-    -
+    - Microsoft Endpoint Configuration Manager

 - **Recommendations:**
     -

-#### Ensure updates are deployed automatically to endpoints

-**Is Windows Updates for Business configured and enabled for automated update management?**
+#### Utilizing Windows Updates for Business and Intune for Windows 10 Update Management

+**"Has the organization implemented Windows Updates for Business to streamline the update management process for Windows 10 devices, configuring update rings in Intune and managing feature updates to meet compliance requirements?**

 - **Legacy:** Windows devices are managed through on-premises update management solutions, or updates are applied manually, without leveraging the automation and cloud-based features of Windows Updates for Business.
 This approach reflects traditional update practices, which may not provide the agility and security benefits of modern, automated update management systems.
 The reliance on legacy methods can lead to inconsistent update deployments, increased administrative overhead, and potential security vulnerabilities due to delayed patching.
-      - **Indicators:**
+      - Indicators:
         - Absence of a structured and automated approach to managing Windows updates, leading to potential delays in critical security patching.
         - Increased risk exposure due to the reliance on manual intervention for updates, resulting in potential inconsistencies and overlooked updates.
         - Lack of assurance that all devices are operating on the latest software versions, increasing the organizational risk profile.

 - **Initial:** Initial steps are taken to configure Windows Updates for Business for some devices, introducing a basic level of automated update management.
 This phase marks the beginning of a shift towards more consistent and reliable update practices, though not yet fully comprehensive across the device fleet.
-      - **Indicators:**
+      - Indicators:**
         - A portion of the device fleet is enrolled in Windows Updates for Business, starting the transition towards automated update management.
         - Despite these initial configurations, comprehensive coverage and the full utilization of Windows Updates for Business capabilities are not yet achieved.
         - Some improvement in update consistency and security posture, with automated updates beginning to reduce the window of vulnerability.

 - **Advanced:** A significant number of devices are configured with Windows Updates for Business, significantly enhancing the organization's approach to update management.
 This advanced tier indicates a mature update strategy, with increased automation and consistency in applying updates across the device fleet.
       - **Indicators:**
         - Broad adoption of Windows Updates for Business across the device fleet, leading to more consistent application of updates.
         - Enhanced control over the update process, with the ability to schedule updates and manage bandwidth, improving operational efficiency.
         - Noticeable reduction in the risks associated with outdated software, through improved compliance with security updates and patches.

 - **Optimal:** Windows Updates for Business is fully configured and enabled across all Windows devices within the organization, achieving the highest level of automated update management.
 This optimal scenario ensures that every device consistently receives updates as soon as they are available, minimizing the risk of security vulnerabilities and maximizing operational efficiency.
       - **Indicators:**
         - Universal configuration and utilization of Windows Updates for Business, ensuring all devices receive timely and consistent updates.
         - Strategic management of the update process, with advanced features like update deferral and bandwidth optimization fully leveraged to suit organizational needs.
         - Comprehensive mitigation of risks associated with outdated software, through a proactive and automated update management strategy that ensures the highest levels of security and compliance.

 - **Relevance to NIST SP 800-53 Revision 5:**
+    - SI-2 Flaw Remediation: Automated update management through Windows Updates for Business supports the timely remediation of software flaws by applying patches and updates as soon as they are available, reducing the window of vulnerability.
+    - CM-3 Configuration Change Control: Automating update deployment helps ensure that changes to software configurations, including security patches and updates, are managed in a controlled manner, maintaining the integrity and security of information systems.
+    - SI-3 Malware Protection: Regular and automated application of updates can include enhancements to malware protection mechanisms, ensuring systems are equipped to defend against the latest malware threats.
+    - CM-7 Least Functionality: Automated updates can also remove outdated or unnecessary software components, contributing to the principle of least functionality by reducing the attack surface of information systems.

+- **Products covered:**
+    - Windows Updates for Business

+- **Recommendations:**
     -

+#### Configuring Automatic Updates for Corporate-Enrolled iOS Devices

+**Has the organization configured automatic iOS update policies for corporate-enrolled devices to simplify the update management experience and ensure compliance with required security levels?**

+- **Legacy:** The organization lacks a formal policy for automating iOS updates on corporate-enrolled devices, leading to inconsistent application of updates and potential vulnerabilities due to outdated software.
+    - **Indicators:**
+        - Manual process for updating iOS devices, resulting in delays or inconsistencies in applying critical security updates.
+        - Increased risk of security breaches and non-compliance due to outdated operating systems and applications.
+        - Challenges in maintaining device security and compliance across the iOS device fleet.

+- **Initial:** Initial efforts have been made to configure automatic iOS update policies for a subset of corporate-enrolled devices.
+While this phase marks progress towards streamlined update management, comprehensive and uniform application of update policies across all iOS devices may still be in development.
+    - Indicators:
+        - Partial deployment of automatic iOS update policies, targeting high-priority or high-risk devices.
+        - Initial improvements in the timeliness and consistency of iOS updates, though not achieved organization-wide.
+        - Some enhancement in security posture and compliance for iOS devices, with ongoing efforts to expand and optimize automatic update policies.

+- **Advanced:** Automatic iOS update policies are broadly configured and enabled across the organization, significantly improving security and compliance by ensuring timely and consistent application of updates.
+This advanced tier reflects a mature approach to iOS update management, ensuring devices are protected against known vulnerabilities.
+    - Indicators:
+        - Comprehensive application of automatic iOS update policies, covering all corporate-enrolled iOS devices.
+        - Enhanced capability to quickly mitigate vulnerabilities through automated application of security patches and updates.
+        - Significant progress toward achieving a robust, organization-wide security framework for iOS devices, bolstered by systematic update management.

+- **Optimal:** The configuration of automatic iOS update policies for corporate-enrolled devices is fully operationalized and integrated into the organization’s overall security strategy.
+This optimal scenario ensures the highest level of device security and compliance, leveraging automation to maintain up-to-date software and protect against vulnerabilities.
+    - Indicators:
+        - Strategic and universal enforcement of automatic update policies, ensuring all corporate-enrolled iOS devices receive timely updates.
+        - Comprehensive management of software updates and security patches, enhancing organizational resilience against potential threats.
+        - Full alignment with security best practices and compliance requirements for mobile devices, supported by an effective and well-managed update policy framework.

+- **Relevance to NIST SP 800-53 Revision 5:**
+    - SI-2 Flaw Remediation: Automated iOS update policies support the timely remediation of identified software flaws by applying patches and updates as soon as they become available, thereby reducing the window of vulnerability.
+    - CM-3 Configuration Change Control: Automating the deployment of iOS updates ensures that changes to device configurations, including security updates, are managed in a controlled manner, maintaining the security and integrity of devices.
+    - SI-3 Malware Protection: Regular and automated updates can include enhancements to malware protection mechanisms, ensuring that devices are equipped with the latest defenses against malware threats.
+    - CM-7 Least Functionality: Through automatic updates, unnecessary or unsafe software components can be removed or updated, contributing to the enforcement of the principle of least functionality by minimizing potential attack surfaces.

 - **Products covered:**
-    -
+    - Microsoft Intune

 - **Recommendations:**
     -

-#### Ensure devices are encrypted

-**Are Windows 10 and later devices encrypted with BitLocker and MacOS devices encrypted with FileVault?**
+#### Securing Devices with Encryption

+**Has the organization implemented encryption on its devices by configuring BitLocker for Windows 10 and FileVault for macOS to enhance data security and meet business needs?**

 - Legacy: Devices operate without full-disk encryption, relying on either no encryption or partial, inconsistent encryption practices.
 This approach leaves sensitive data vulnerable to unauthorized access, especially in the event of device loss or theft.
 Windows devices are not utilizing BitLocker, and MacOS devices are not taking advantage of FileVault, reflecting a significant gap in data protection measures.
     - Indicators